Kronuz/Xapiand/docs/_docs/reference-guide/aggregations/bucket/histogram-aggregation.md

 values ranging from 5 to 14, using interval 10 will result in two buckets with 5 documents each.
 If an additional shift of 5 is used, there will be only one single bucket [5, 15) containing all the 10 documents.

+### Ordering

+By default, the returned buckets are sorted by their `_key` ascending, though the order behaviour can be controlled using the `_sort` setting.
+Supports the same order functionality as explained in [Bucket Ordering](..#ordering).